MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 Within the scope of the script, function, or parameter that you decorated, all rule violations are suppressed.

-To suppress a message on a specific parameter, set the **CheckId** parameter of the `SuppressMessageAttribute` to the name of the parameter:
+To suppress a message on a specific parameter, set the **CheckId** parameter of **SuppressMessageAttribute** to the name of the parameter:

 ```powershell
 function SuppressTwoVariables()